Electricity Laws and Incentives in Colorado

 Colorado Clean Diesel Program

 Direct Current Fast Charging (DCFC) Plazas Program

-The Colorado Energy Office (CEO) is accepting applications for the ALT Fuels Colorado Electric Vehicle (EV) DCFC Program.
-Priority locations are near downtown areas, high-density housing, commercial developments, transit hubs, and transportation network company dense areas.
+The Colorado Energy Office (CEO) administers the Colorado Electric Vehicle (EV) DCFC Plazas Program.
+Priority locations are near downtown areas, high-density housing, commercial developments, transit hubs, transportation network company dense areas, and underserved communities.
+Eligible applicants may receive grants up to 80% of project costs at each proposed location.
 Awardees must provide five years of continuous use.
-Eligible applicants may receive grants up to 80% of project costs at each proposed location.
-There will be two rounds of funding, and total funding will not exceed $4,000,000.
 For additional information, including requirements and funding availability, see the CEO EV DCFC Plazas Program website.

 Electric Vehicle (EV) Tax Credit

 Qualified EVs titled and registered in Colorado are eligible for a tax credit.
 Light-duty EVs purchased or leased before January 1, 2026, are eligible for a tax credit equal to the amounts below, per calendar year: